§ 1658. Termination of parental rights and responsibilities

 D. The court may refer the parties to mediation prior to conducting a hearing on a petition to terminate parental rights and responsibilities.

 E. A parent may consent to an order terminating the parent’s rights and responsibilities after a judge has fully explained the effects of the termination order and if such consent is written and voluntarily and knowingly executed in court.
 A parent’s consent to the order is not a sufficient basis to enter an order in the absence of the findings required in subsection 3-A and any other applicable provisions of this section.

-F. The federal Indian Child Welfare Act of 1978, United States Code, Title 25, Section 1901 et seq., governs all proceedings under this section that pertain to an Indian child as defined in that Act.
+F. The federal Indian Child Welfare Act of 1978, 25 United States Code, Section 1901 et seq. and the Maine Indian Child Welfare Act govern all proceedings under this section that pertain to an Indian child as defined in those Acts.

 G. Proceedings and records under this section are not public unless the court orders otherwise.
 The Supreme Judicial Court may adopt rules governing requests for access to these proceedings and records.

 3. Deleted.
 Laws 2021, c.
 340 § 2, eff.
 Oct.
 18, 2021.

 3-A. Termination.
 The court: